 Moderate dehydration is often treated with intravenous hydration in urgent care, the emergency room, or even the hospital.
-Some nursing homes can also treat dehydration a subcutaneous infusion, which means providing fluid through a small IV needle placed into the skin of the belly or thigh.
-This is called hypodermoclysis, and this is actually safer and more comfortable for seniors than traditional IV hydration.
+Some nursing homes can also treat dehydration with a subcutaneous infusion, which means providing fluid through a small IV needle placed into the skin of the belly or thigh.
+This is called hypodermoclysis, and this is actually safer and more comfortable for older adults than traditional IV hydration.

 Severe dehydration may require additional intervention to support the kidneys, and sometimes even requires short-term dialysis.

 How to prevent dehydration in older adults?